gosia11740/Projekt-Koncowy/README.md

 # Projekt-Koncowy
-  Final Project made to pass course.
-Web app to view human muscles.
+ This is my Final Project.
+I made it to pass a course in CodersLab.
+ Tt is a web app to see how human muscles work and look.